thages/SAM/README.md

 # SAM

-A MVP Flutter project for Strategic Agricultural Management.
+A MVP Flutter project in development for Strategic Agricultural Management.